Homelessness in the United States: Criminalization

 As of 2011, there were laws that both directly and indirectly criminalized people that are homeless.
 As of 2012, some jurisdictions had made it illegal to attempt to feed homeless people outdoors.
 As of 2014, at least 31 cities have criminalized feeding people that are homeless.

 In 2014, the United Nations Human Rights Committee criticized the United States for the criminalization of homelessness, noting that such "cruel, inhuman and degrading treatment" is in violation of international human rights treaty obligations.
 A 2018 report by Philip Alston, the U.N.
 Special Rapporteur on extreme poverty and human rights, found that homeless persons have effectively been criminalized in many cities around the United States, and noted that "punishing and imprisoning the poor is the distinctively American response to poverty in the twenty-first century."
-As of 2023, both Missouri, Tennessee, and Texas have passed laws to ban homeless public camping by homeless people, often punishing such behavior with felony charges, with other states considering similar legislation.
+As of 2023, Missouri, Tennessee, and Texas have passed laws to ban homeless public camping by homeless people, often punishing such behavior with felony charges, with other states considering similar legislation.

 Vagrancy

 As of 2024, some municipalities in the US make it a crime to provide food or shelter to homeless people.
-Some local jurisdictions make it illegal for homeless people to use blankets or soap.
+Some local jurisdictions make it illegal for homeless people to sleep with blankets in parks and on public property.
+Other local jurisdictions have proposed banning the of soap in beachfront showers.

 In August 2012, a federal district judge in Philadelphia ruled that laws prohibiting serving food to homeless people outdoors were unconstitutional.

 In June 2014, the U.S. Court of Appeals for the Ninth Circuit struck down a 1983 ordinance in the city of Los Angeles which "bans people from living in cars or recreational vehicles on city streets or in parking lots" as being unconstitutionally vague, saying "This broad and cryptic statute criminalizes innocent behavior, making it impossible for citizens to know how to keep their conduct within the pale. ...
 Unlike other cities, which ban overnight parking or sleeping in vehicles, Los Angeles' law prohibits using cars as 'living quarters' both overnight and 'day-by-day, or otherwise'."

 In 2015, homeless rights advocates were pushing for "Right to Rest" bills in several states, to overturn laws that target homeless people for sitting, eating, and sleeping in public places.

 In 2018, in Martin v.
 Boise the Court of Appeals for the Ninth Circuit ruled that city ordinances banning sleeping outside cannot be enforced, if there are not enough shelter beds available in the city.

 In 2024, in Grants Pass v.
 Johnson the US Supreme Court ruled that cities may criminalize homelessness, as homelessness constitutes conduct, not status, and that the precedent set in Robinson v.
 California does not apply.